-In 2023, we had a headcount of approximately 493 employees globally, the majority of whom were located in the UK.
-The remainder worked from offices outside the UK, mainly in the US and Canada but with some also in Hong Kong, Sweden, France and Luxembourg.
-The number of employees in Asia and Europe has been reduced in the course of 2023 following the strategic decision in 2022 to change from direct operations to indirect investment in these regions.
+In 2024, we had a headcount of approximately 448 employees globally, the majority of whom were located in the UK.
+The remainder worked from offices in the US and Canada, with a very small number in Asia and Europe, focusing on the strategic wind-down of direct operations there.

-These employees consisted mainly of executives and professionals, including: specialists in property (investment, asset management, property management, development, financing, construction and project management); and specialists in other areas (including sustainability, finance, treasury, tax, legal, company secretarial, information technology, digital innovation, human resources, strategy, research, health and safety, marketing, communications, and general business administration).
+Grosvenor's employees consisted mainly of executives and professionals, including: specialists in property (investment, asset management, property management, development, financing, construction and project management); and specialists in other areas (including sustainability, finance, treasury, tax, legal, company secretarial, information technology, digital innovation, human resources, strategy, research, health and safety, marketing, communications, and general business administration).